rlajustin/rlibm-all-round/README.md

 # rlibm-all-round

-Log1p is currently not correct for all rounding modes.
+This repo contains functions for logf, log2f, and log10f that are correctly rounded for all rounding modes.

-## log2
+## Generation

 To run the oracle generator use
 ```